 “Sensemayá” by Silvestre Revueltas (Director Gustavo Dudamel)

-A pneumonia brought on by his alcoholic crisis ended his life on October 5, 1940.
-And, to complete his portrait as a legend in which he himself had been performing as lead actor, he died in the most abject poverty and just the same day of the premier of a choreography with his music, amidst general applause for his work.
+Pneumonia brought on by his alcoholic crisis ended his life on October 5, 1940.
+And, to complete his portrait as a legend in which he himself had been performing as the lead actor, he died in the most abject poverty and just the same day of the premiere of a choreography with his music, amidst general applause for his work.

 Silvestre Revueltas the composer